11 Important Retail Trends For 2022-2025

 Retail is one of the largest contributors to the U.S. economy.

-(In fact, the retail space was forecast to generate over $5 trillion in revenue in 2021).
+(In fact, the retail space is forecast to generate $5.5 trillion in revenue in 2021).

 With changes in consumer behavior and technology, the retail landscape has been in constant flux over the last decade.